gethynellis/Power-BI-Admin-/Labs/Premium-Capacity.md

 7. Right-click on **Refresh by artifact** visual, select drill through and select **Artifact Detail** This page shows a view of everything that happened to the idividual artefact over the last two weeks.
 Click the **Help** page to get a detail description of this page and what it shows

 ![Premium Capacity Utilization and metrics Application](Images/RefreshPageDrillThrough.png)

+8. Click the **back <--** button on the artifact page to return to the **Refresh** page  and do the same thing for Refresh Details.
+This will show you details of the CPU refreshes consume.
+Click **Help** so you can see the doucmentation relating tho that page.
+9. The Timepoint page provides a detailed view of every operation that resulted in CPU activity at a given timepoint.
+Use this page to understand which interactive and background operations contributed the most to CPU usage.

+**We don't have any overloaded timepoints so we can't get to this page** You can only get to this page by using the drill through feature in an overloaded timepoint in one of these visuals:
+  - CPU over time in the Overview page
+  - Overloading windows in the Evidence page

+10